3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: Technical Details

-Multiplying $h$ by $\tilde{w}^{-1}$ produces a word $w' \sigma = w_2' w_3' \sigma$ with $w_2' \in G_2 \cap K$ and $w_3' \in G_3 \cap K$.
-Importantly $w'$ contains no terms in the $G_1$ subgroup, that is, we have cleared the $G_1$ portion of the word $w$.
 Our next step is to right multiply by a word which will clear the $w_2'$ term, while not introducing any new terms in the $G_1$ subgroup.
-We do this by constructing another homomorphism $\cmap{2,1}$, which takes a word in $v_2 = G_2$ and produces a word in $H$ which equals $v_2$ in the $G_2$ subgroup and projects to the identity in the $G_1$ subgroup whenever possible.
+We do this by constructing another homomorphism $\cmap{2,1}$, which takes a word $v_2$ in $G_2^E$ and produces a word in $H^E$ which equals $v_2$ in the $G_2$ subgroup and projects to the identity in the $G_1$ subgroup whenever possible.
 Details are given in \Cref{subsec:IPRightInverse}.

-\Cref{subesc:PreprocessingModK} goes over the process of removing the $w_1$ and $w_2$ words from $h$.
+\Cref{subesc:PreprocessingModK} performs the process of removing the $w_1$ and $w_2$ words from $h$.
 The final result is a word

-where $w_3'' \in G_3 \cap K$.
+where $w_3'' \in G_3^E \cap K$.

 Finally, we want to clear the word $w_3''$ without introducing any words in the $G_1$ or $G_2$ subgroups.
 Unlike previous sections, we do not do this by constructing a homomorphism.
-Instead, in section \Cref{subsec:WordPRocessGadget} we construct a series of gadgets designed to make a word easier to clear.
-Then, in \Cref{susec:finalProof} we introduce gadgets into the word $w_3''$, and clear the word with the gadgets introduced.
-This procedure relies on the fact we have already cleared words $w_1$ and $w_2$ and special structure of the $K$ subgroup. \end{proof}
+Instead, in \Cref{subsec:WordPRocessGadget,subsec:proof_of_gadgets} we construct a series of gadget words designed to make a word easier to clear.
+Then, in \Cref{susec:finalProof} we right multiply the word $w_3''$ by the gadget words, and clear the word with the gadgets introduced.
+This procedure is elaborated on in Part 2 of this proof outline, in \Cref{subsec:WordPRocessGadget}. \end{proof}

 We now begin the proof in earnest.